Skip to main content

 About Berkhamsted

-Berkhamsted ( BUR-kəm-sted) is a historic market town close to the western boundary of Hertfordshire, England.
-It is situated in the small Bulbourne valley in the Chiltern Hills, 26 miles (42km) northwest of London.
-The town is a civil parish with a town council within the borough of Dacorum, based at the much larger town of Hemel Hempstead.
-Berkhamsted and the adjoining village of Northchurch are surrounded by countryside, much of it classified as an Area of Outstanding Natural Beauty (AONB).
+Berkhamsted ( BUR-kəm-sted) is a historic market town in Hertfordshire, England, in the Bulbourne valley, 26 miles (42 km) north-west of London.
+The town is a civil parish with a town council within the borough of Dacorum which is based in the neighbouring large new town of Hemel Hempstead.
+Berkhamsted, along with the adjoining village of Northchurch, is encircled by countryside, much of it in the Chiltern Hills which is an Area of Outstanding Natural Beauty (AONB).

 Nearby Areas